Measurement of the excitation spectrum of a dipolar gas in the macrodroplet regime

-One of the keys to understanding both the stationary and the out-of-equilibrium properties of dipolar phases lies in the knowledge of their spectrum of collective excitations.
+The successful production of degenerate quantum gases of magnetic lanthanide atoms \cite{Mingwu2011sdb, Aikawa2012bec} has opened the door to study the physics of strongly dipolar Bose-Einstein condensates (BECs), which is fundamentally altered by the long-range and anisotropic dipole-dipole interaction (DDI).
+The competition between the contact and dipolar interactions, together with a stabilization mechanism based on quantum fluctuations (QF) \cite{Kadau2016otr,FerrierBarbut2016ooq,Waechtler2016qfi,Bisset2016gsp,Baillie2016sbd,Schmitt2016sbd,Chomaz2016qfd}, gives rise to the appearance of a wide range of new exotic states, such as macrodroplets, droplet arrays and supersolids; see Refs.\,\cite{norcia2021dac,chomaz2022dpr} and references therein. \\ One of the keys to understanding both the stationary and the out-of-equilibrium properties of dipolar phases lies in the knowledge of their spectrum of collective excitations.
 Remarkably, the spectrum acquires a distinct momentum dependence due to the DDI, which is sensitive to the orientation of the dipoles with respect to the trap axis.
 As an example, we consider a dipolar BEC confined in a cigar-shaped harmonic trap with the weak axis along $y$.
 If the dipole orientation is perpendicular to $y$ and the DDI is strong enough, then the spectrum of excitations develops a local minimum at finite momentum \cite{Santos2003rms}, called \textit{roton} in analogy with helium superfluid \cite{Landau1941hto}; see Fig.\,\hyperref[fig:infiniteSystem]{\ref*{fig:infiniteSystem}a}.
 This phenomenon, recently observed in experiments \cite{Chomaz2018oor,Petter2019ptr}, is a direct consequence of the change of sign of the DDI from mainly repulsive to attractive for increasing momentum $k_y$.
 The ratio $\edd = a_{dd}/a_s$, with $a_{dd}$ and $a_s$ being the dipolar and $s$-wave scattering lengths respectively, controls the roton energy gap.
-By increasing $\edd$, the energy of the roton mode can be decreased until the point where it completely softens, giving rise to the formation of supersolids and independent droplet states\,\cite{chomaz2022dpr}.
+By increasing $\edd$, the energy of the roton mode can be decreased until the point where it completely softens, giving rise to the formation of supersolids and independent droplet states\,\cite{chomaz2022dpr}. \\ In the complementary case, where the dipole moment is aligned along $y$, the DDI is attractive for small $k_y$ and rapidly becomes repulsive as $k_y$ increases.
+Here, the condensate smoothly enters into a macrodroplet state~\footnote{A macrodroplet state is defined as the ground state of a dipolar gas that exists due to the stabilization of quantum fluctuations, where by contrast mean-field theory (standard GPE) would predict a collapse of the dipolar gas.
+A macrodroplet can in addition become self-bound by further decreasing the contact interaction.} when increasing $\edd$ above unity\,\cite{Chomaz2016qfd,Schmitt2016sbd}.
+In this regime, the spectrum of excitations is much less explored.
+Just recently, theoretical works have revealed remarkable features: The excitation spectrum undergoes a stiffening, i.e. an upward curvature at low $k_y$, and a multi-band response to excitations~\cite{Baillie2017ceo,pal2020enf,pal2022idd}; see Fig.\,\hyperref[fig:infiniteSystem]{\ref*{fig:infiniteSystem}b}.
+These distinct characteristics, denoted as the \textit{antiroton} effect~\cite{pal2020enf}, call for an experimental verification as they play a crucial role in shaping the properties of macrodroplet states.
+Specifically, the observed stiffening at low k and the spreading of the system’s response over multiple bands indicates the heightened resilience of a dipolar macrodroplet against excitations.
+This increased stability could potentially lead to the self-evaporation of these excitations, introducing a novel and intriguing aspect to the behavior of quantum systems bound by beyond-mean-field quantum fluctuations, as seen in dipolar gases and self-bound states in non-dipolar mixtures~\cite{Cabrera2018,Cheiney2018,Semeghini2018,Ferioli2019,Burchianti2020,Boettcher2020}. \\